pattonsgirl/CEG2350/Labs/Lab05/README.md

    - the [createfiles.sh](createfiles.sh) script can be used to generate them

 **Implement the following features in the `namechange` script:**

+**MAKE COMMITS AS YOU BUILD THIS SCRIPT.
+IF YOU ONLY COMMIT THE FINAL SCRIPT, THERE WILL BE A 2 POINT DEDUCTION**

 1. Create a function called `printHelp`. `printHelp` should output the following: